emmajanedrews/base-template/_drafts/why-did-we-join-the-better-business-bureau.md

 {% include youtube.html %}

-We’ve joined the Better Business Bureau.
-If you’re curious as to what this change represents, let me explain.
+<center>We’ve joined the Better Business Bureau.
+If you’re curious as to what this change represents, let me explain.</center>

 Today, I’m excited to let you know that we have joined the Better Business Bureau.&nbsp;